Water Wells

 • Technical and financial assistance are available to landowners to address resource concerns through the U.S. Department of Agriculture (USDA) Natural Resources Conservation Service (NRCS).
 Water well decommissioning is an available conservation practice.
 For more information, please see their Well Decommissioning Conservation Practice Standard or contact a USDA NRCS conservationist at your local USDA Service Center.

-• Texas Alliance of Groundwater Districts provides contact information for member Groundwater Conservation Districts (GCDs), and GCDs with abandoned water well plugging programs are listed within the website’s GCD Index.
-Below is a map of these GCDs based on 2020 survey data.
+• The Texas Alliance of Groundwater Districts has an online Viewer (GCD Index) which provides detailed information about the state's Groundwater Conservation Districts (GCDs).
+Below is a map of the GCDs with cost share programs for plugging abandoned water wells based on 2023 GCD Index data.
 Note that map layer boundaries have been simplified for display purposes.
+A summary of these GCDs with plugging programs is available.

 • Pan and zoom the map to the area of interest, then click a brightly colored GCD for its program summary and contact information.
 If desired, click the URL, and then click the URL again in the new browser tab to confirm the redirect.
 Click the back arrow on the left side of the red banner to close the pop-up.